gravitational/teleport/docs/4.2/admin-guide.md

 ### Teleport Checksum

-Gravitational Teleport provides a checksum from the Downloads page.
+Gravitational Teleport provides a checksum from the [Downloads](https://gravitational.com/teleport/download/) page.
 This can be used to verify the integrity of our binary.

+Example using v4.0.8 *(replace v4.0.8 with the version of Teleport you are using)*:
 ![Teleport Checksum](img/teleport-sha.png)

 **Checking Checksum on Mac OS**